Skip to Main Content

 The bottom line

-In the past, having a drug-related conviction meant you were limited when it came to receiving federal financial aid.
-However, all of that changed in 2021 thanks to the FAFSA Simplification Act.
-So even if you have a drug-related conviction in your record, you’re still eligible to receive federal financial aid in the form of grants, work-study programs or student loans, just like everyone else.
+In the past, having a drug-related conviction limited your eligibility for federal financial aid.
+In 2021, that changed thanks to the FAFSA Simplification Act.
+So even if you have a drug-related conviction on your record, you’re still eligible to receive federal financial aid in the form of grants, work-study programs or student loans, just like everyone else.